opentdf/otdfctl/docs/man/encrypt/_index.md

       description: Attribute value Fully Qualified Names (FQNs, i.e. 'https://example.com/attr/attr1/value/value1') to apply to the encrypted data.
 ---

-Build a Trusted Data Format (TDF) with encrypted content from a file, string of text, or input from stdin utilizing OpenTDF platform.
+Build a Trusted Data Format (TDF) with encrypted content from a specified file or input from stdin utilizing OpenTDF platform.